 Tuckpointing is the process of removing deteriorated mortar from the joints between bricks and replacing it with fresh mortar.
 The term gets used interchangeably with “repointing” across the Chicago area, though they technically describe slightly different things.
 Traditional tuckpointing involves two contrasting mortar colors to create the illusion of fine, precise joints.
 Repointing simply means replacing old mortar with new.
 In practice, most contractors and homeowners around Illinois use “tuckpointing” to describe any mortar joint replacement.

 The critical distinction is that tuckpointing is not surface patching.
 Smearing new mortar over old, crumbling joints - sometimes called “face pointing” - is a cosmetic fix that fails within a year or two.
-Proper tuckpointing requires removing the existing mortar to a minimum depth of 3/4 inch (ASTM C270 guidelines specify this minimum for adequate bond strength), cleaning the joint, dampening the brick, packing fresh mortar in layers, and tooling the surface to match the original joint profile.
+Proper tuckpointing requires removing the existing mortar to a minimum depth of 3/4 inch (BIA Technical Note 7B specifies this minimum for adequate bond strength), cleaning the joint, dampening the brick, packing fresh mortar in layers, and tooling the surface to match the original joint profile.

 Done right, tuckpointing restores the structural bond between bricks, stops water from entering the wall assembly, and extends the life of the masonry by 25 to 50 years.
 Done wrong, it accelerates the very damage it was supposed to prevent.